-3.11.3 Programming the unit for recording
+3.10.3 Programming the unit for recording

 To program the unit for recording, press MENU in the bottom right corner of the screen then press PROGram.
-Use the UP (↑) and DOWN (↓) Arrow keys to highlight the "Record Setup" menu option.
-Press ENTER to go to the Record Setup Programming menu.
+Use the UP (\uparrow) and DOWN (\downarrow) Arrow keys to highlight the "Record Setup" menu option.
+Press ENTER to go to the Record Setup Programming menu as shown opposite in Figure 3-15.

-3.11.3.1 Set the record mode
+3.10.3.1 Set the record mode

 Use the UP (\uparrow) or DOWN (\downarrow) Arrow keys to highlight "Record Mode" and press ENTER.
-Then use the UP (↑) or DOWN (↓) Arrow keys to select either "Fill to End" or "Cyclic" and press ENTER.
+Then use the UP (\uparrow) or DOWN (\downarrow) Arrow keys to select "Fill Mode".
+Use the UP (\uparrow) or DOWN (\downarrow) Arrow keys to select either "Fill to End" or "Cyclic" and press ENTER.
 This will set the record mode and return to the Record Setup Menu.
+To select Instantaneous or Average record mode, select "Inst/Avg All" to set all channels at once to the required mode, (as opposed to Inst/Avg Indiv" to set each channel individually.)
+Use the UP (\uparrow) or DOWN (\downarrow) Arrow keys to select Average and press Enter to select then press EXIT to return to the Record Setup menu.